shanep-cs2/lesson04/README.md

 ### Build System

-So up to this point you may have either been compiling Java by hand or you have been transparently using a build system with an IDE such as [Eclipse](https://www.eclipse.org/eclipseide/) or [IntelliJ](https://www.jetbrains.com/idea/).
-It's now time for us to formally introduce a build system and write a simple build file just like you would do in industry.
+Let's formally introduce a build system so we an build, run, and debug our code just like you would do in industry.

 There are quite a few build systems that were specifically designed for java.
 By far the top three
 are: